antoniofs23/Columnar/README.md

 [![Python application](https://github.com/antoniofs23/Columnar/actions/workflows/python-app.yml/badge.svg)](https://github.com/antoniofs23/Columnar/actions/workflows/python-app.yml)

 # Quick Intro
-A linux tiling-window-manager inspired by Amethyst for MacOS.

 This was very much a passion project since I didn't want to install a whole new window manager or mess around with existing linux based window managers that were overly complicated.
 All I wanted was to tile my open windows into columns with the press of a key.